A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Evaluation

 \subsubsection{Baselines}

-We consider three baselines in this study, including modularized imitation learning (IL) \cite{Muller2018}, end-to-end IL \cite{Bojarski2016} and RL \cite{dosovitskiy17a,kendall2019} methods.
+We incorporate five baselines in this study: end-to-end IL \cite{Bojarski2016}, end-to-end RL \cite{kendall2019}, CycleGAN + IL\cite{Bewley2019}, CycleGAN + RL and the IL variant of our framework (replace the RL policy to the behavior cloning policy).
 We re-implement the IL and RL modules of these baselines in our framework for a thorough comparison.

-For the training of all IL-based baselines, we follow the treatment described in\cite{Muller2018}.
+For the training of all IL-based baselines, we follow the treatment described in~\cite{Muller2018}.
 We collect 28h of driving data using a privileged modular pipeline as expert (has access to ground-truth map and obstacle information) provided by CARLA \cite{dosovitskiy17a}, and add noise to 20\% of the expert control outputs to improve the robustness of the learned policy\cite{CodevillaICRA2018}.
 For RL-based baselines, all environment and agent configurations are set the same as our proposed approach.